seank-com/iot-device-node/README.md

 # iot-device-node
 The minimal code for an IoT device to connect to an Azure IoTHub in node

+To get an idea of how this code might be used in an IoT device check out the [RaspberryPi Simulator](https://azure-samples.github.io/raspberry-pi-web-simulator/)

 ## Setup

 run the following command from a terminal window in the project folder